localstack/ci-plugin-circleci/README.md

 > [!IMPORTANT]
 > The `localstack/platform` orb is now deprecated.
-Official support for the `localstack/platform` orb is no longer provided.
-It is still available for existing users but is now **unlisted** from the Orb Registry page.
+This means official support for the `localstack/platform` orb is no longer provided.
+It is still available usage but is now **unlisted** from the Orb Registry page.

 # LocalStack CircleCI Orb